rocicorp/diff-server/doc/design.md

 Unfortunately, offline-first applications are also really hard to build.
 Bidirectional sync is a famously difficult problem, and one which has elluded satisfying general solutions.
-Existing attempts to build general solutions (Apple CloudKit, Android Sync, Google FireStore, Realm, PouchDB) all have one or more of the following serious problems:
+Existing attempts to build general solutions (Apple CloudKit, Android Sync, Google Cloud Firestore, Realm, PouchDB) all have one or more of the following serious problems:

 * **Manual Conflict Resolution.** Consult the [Android Sync](http://www.androiddocs.com/training/cloudsave/conflict-res.html) or [PouchDB](https://pouchdb.com/guides/conflicts.html) docs for a taste of how difficult this is for even simple cases.
 Every single pair of operations in the application must be considered for conflicts, and the resulting conflict resolution code needs to be kept up to date as the application evolves.
 Developers are also responsible for ensuring the resulting merge is equivalent on all devices, otherwise the application ends up [split-brained](https://en.wikipedia.org/wiki/Split-brain_(computing)).
 * **Lack of Atomic Transactions.** Some solutions claim automatic conflict resolution, but lack atomic transactions.
 Without transactions, automatic merge means that any two sequences of writes might interleave.
 This is analogous to multithreaded programming without locks.